 The xcube server has a dedicated Web API Documentation on SwaggerHub.
-It also allows you to explore the API of existing xcube-servers.
+It also lets you explore the API of existing xcube-servers.

 The xcube server implements the OGC WMTS RESTful and KVP architectural styles of the OGC WMTS 1.0.0 specification.
 The following operations are supported: